pearcej/cppds/_sources/BasicDS/ImplementinganOrderedList.rst

 ..
-Copyright (C)  Brad Miller, David Ranum
+Copyright (C)  Brad Miller, David Ranum, and Jan Pearce
     This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.